-TABLE 9-1.
-Eye Movemen t Classifications ------------ ------------- ------------------- the three unique ocular motor outputs as a basis for conceptualization of the ocular motor system, is used in this chapter for purely pedagogic reasons.
-If one used inputs as a basis, the ocular motor system could be divided into additional subsystems separated by phylogenetic origins and physiologic modes of action.
+If one used inputs rather than outputs as a basis for conceptualizing the ocular motor system, the latter could be divided into additional subsystems separated by phylogenetic origins and physiologic modes of action.
 From an evolutionary point of view, the vestibular subsystem probably developed first, closely followed by the optokinetic and saccadic subsystems; the latter are required to generate reflex fast (quick) phases associated with passive head movement and "afoveate" saccades for active head movement.
-With the development of a fovea came subsystems for fixation, pursuit, and voluntary saccades, and finally the vergence subsystem for binocular single vision and stereopsis.
+With the development of a fovea came subsystems for fixation, pursuit, and voluntary saccades and finally the vergence subsystem for binocular single vision and stereopsis.
 Because the neurophysiologic substrates and varied purposes of these subsystems result in specific properties and limitations, their origins and individual modes of action are key to a complete understanding of the ocular motor system and are especially important if one wishes to study them in situ or with the use of computer models.
 Observations indicate that a distinct subsystem may mediate the SEM of fixation in synergy with the saccadic and pursuit subsystems.
-Studies of the latter4 and of human congenital nystagmus5-7 have provided evidence in support of a separate fixation subsystem.
-Some of the quantitative characteristics of a fixation or "stabilization" subsystem have begun to be elucidated.8-10 The different inputs, outputs, and components of these subsystems are discussed in the sections of this chapter dealing with the major output subsystem to which they belong (i.e., FEM, SEM, or VEM).
+Studies of the latter7 and of human congenital nystagmus8-10 have provided evidence in support of a separate fixation subsystem.
+Some of the quantitative characteristics of a fixation or "stabilization" subsystem have begun to be elucidated.11-13 The different inputs, outputs, and components of these subsystems are discussed in the sections of this chapter dealing with the major output subsystem to which they belong (i.e., FEM, SEM, or VEM).